Nikon D200 vs D50

 Studio photographers will appreciate that the Nikon D200 (unlike the D50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D200 and the D50 have been discontinued, but can regularly be found used on eBay.
+Both the D200 and the D50 have been discontinued, but can regularly be found used on ebay.
 The D50 was replaced by the Nikon D40, while the D200 was followed by the Nikon D300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D200 and D50 can be found, respectively, in the Nikon D200 Manual (free pdf) or the online Nikon D50 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D200 or the Nikon D50 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.